 - the button color or surrounding space

-Make sure that before you start testing you have a clear idea of the results you’re looking for.
+Before you start split testing, make sure you have a clear idea of the results you’re looking for.
 You should already know your baseline result, which is the results you’re currently getting.
-You want to test option A and B against each other, but you also want to know that whichever one does better in the test is also doing better than your current results.
+You want to test options A and B against each other, but you also want to know that whichever one does better in the test is also doing better than your current results.

-Tests need to be run simultaneously to account for any variations in timing.
-You can’t test one variation today and the other one tomorrow, because you can’t factor in any variables that might have changed between today and tomorrow.
-Instead, you need to split the traffic seeing your variations at the same time.
+Tests need to be run simultaneously to account for variations in timing.
+You can’t test one variation today and the other one tomorrow because you can’t factor in any variables that might have changed between now and then.
+(For example, a new Facebook campaign or a blog post going live.)

 On your website, this likely includes:

 - your CTA

 - any graphic you use in direct correlation to your sales efforts